AlienVault OTX

 Get File Information

-Retrieves information of the specified File Hash(es).
+Retrieves information on the specified file hashes.

 Input